 Just off the coast is Stiltsville, built in 1930 it is a community of homes built on Stilts in the Biscayne Channel.
 There is also a Fossilized mangrove reef, only one of 2 in the world and is over 6000 years old.

 Seaside is a small beach town in Florida located in South Walton off of highway 30A.
 It is colorful and white picket fences it was designed to be the perfect layout making it one of the cutest cities in Florida!
 Called New Urbanism it is centered around a walkable layout making it one of the best gulf coast Florida towns!

 If Seaside looks recognizable that is because the Truman Show was filmed here.

-This quaint Florida town is known for both its architecture and atmosphere.
+This quaint Florida beach town is known for both its architecture and atmosphere.
 With white sand beaches, and centralized downtown for shops and restaurants, and hotels this is one of the panhandles great beach towns on the Gulf.

 Did You Find This Post Helpful?